Shikshanachya Aaicha Gho: Production

 Shikshanacha Aaicha Gho was released in India on 15 January 2010.

 Music

 Marathi music trio Ajit-Atul-Sameer scored the music.
 The soundtrack was released on 5 December 2009.

 Controversy

 Maratha Mahasangh took an objection over the name "aaiycha".
-According to them, it was abusive and would have an adverse effect on children.
-Later Manjrekar agreed to make particular announcement before starting of film and dispute ends.
+According to them, it was abusive and would hurt children.
+Later Manjrekar agreed to make a particular announcement before starting of film and the dispute ended.

-Remake

-Prakash Raj remade this movie in Tamil & Telugu As "Dhoni".
-It was speculated Mahesh Manjarekar wanted to remake this movie in Hindi with Bollywood actor Salman Khan in lead.
-Later Salman Khan passed the role to Sonu Sood after sustaining injury while participating in CCL.